EtienneDx/KitRpgDocs/Quests.md

     {
         private void PopulateProgressions_Base()
         {
-            // that's not perfect but it will do, since it's not called very often. for (int i = 0; i < Template.objectives.Length; i++) {
+            for (int i = 0; i < Template.objectives.Length; i++)
+            {
                 if (Template.objectives[i].objectiveType == "Visit Zone")